grpc/grpc.io/content/en/docs/languages/ruby/basics.md

 # controls for the operation
 op.status
 op.cancelled?
-op.cancel # terminates connection and raises GRPC::Cancelled in the thread.
+op.cancel # terminates the connection and raises GRPC::Cancelled in the blocking thread if successful.
 ```